-Here is your 10 point guide to NHS funding of care home fees.
+Here is our 10 point guide to Continuing Healthcare and how to reclaim care home fees.

 There continues to be a great deal of uncertainty about care home fees and the way NHS Continuing Healthcare funding works.
 Matters are made worse by the fact that NHS Continuing Healthcare assessments are frequently carried out incorrectly.
 This leads to people being wrongly charged for care, some losing their entire life savings as a result.
 Families going through the NHS Continuing Healthcare assessment process or the appeals procedure therefore need to be familiar with the principles governing funding.

-If you feel that you may be entitled to reclaim care fees then please contact our free legal helpline.
+If you feel that you may be entitled to reclaim care home fees then please contact our free legal helpline or for a free case assessment complete our dedicated Continuing Healthcare Questionnaire.
 In the meantime, here is a brief 10 point summary of the facts about NHS Continuing Healthcare and when funding is likely to be available:

 1. Eligibility for NHS funding is based on the extent of your day-to-day care needs and risks.